martinferianc/yamle/README.rst

 YAMLE is built on PyTorch and PyTorch Lightning and relies on torchmetrics for evaluation metrics and syne-tune for hyperparameter optimisation.
 The framework is designed to provide an ecosystem for rapid prototyping and experimentation.
 The core components and modules of YAMLE include:

-- :py:mod:`BaseDataModule <yamle.data.datamodule>`: Responsible for downloading, loading, and preprocessing data.
+- `BaseDataModule <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.data.datamodule.html>`_: Responsible for downloading, loading, and preprocessing data.
 It defines the task, data splitting, input/output dimensions, and more.

-- :py:mod:`BaseModel <yamle.models.model>`: Defines the architecture of the model and its forward pass.
+- `BaseModel <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.models.model.html>`_: Defines the architecture of the model and its forward pass.
 It can be configured for different widths, depths, and activation functions.

-- :py:mod:`BaseMethod <yamle.methods.method>`: Defines the training, validation, and test steps, as well as the loss function, optimiser, and regularization.
+- `BaseMethod <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.methods.method.html>`_: Defines the training, validation, and test steps, as well as the loss function, optimiser, and regularization.
 It can also incorporate pruning and quantisation during evaluation.

-These components are orchestrated by the :py:mod:`BaseTrainer <yamle.trainers.trainer>` class, which is responsible for executing training and evaluation loops and running on a specific device platform.
+These components are orchestrated by the `BaseTrainer <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.trainers.trainer.html>`_ class, which is responsible for executing training and evaluation loops and running on a specific device platform.
 YAMLE facilitates end-to-end experiments, from data preprocessing to model training and evaluation, by allowing users to customise these components through command-line arguments.

 Use Cases and Applications
 ---------------------------